Tax saving strategies prior to 1 July 2023

 3. Self education expenses

-- course fees (but not HELP repayments), student union fees, and tutorial fees; and
+- course fees (but not HELP repayments or student contribution amounts), student union fees, and tutorial fees; and

-Also they may bring forward purchases of stationery and text books (i.e., those that are not required to be depreciated).
+They may also bring forward purchases of stationery and text books (i.e., those that are not required to be depreciated).

 4. Other work-related expenses